anjuna-security/apm-secure-deployments/azure/README.md

 anjuna-policy-manager secret create dek --value "test"
 ```

-An Anjuna SGX enclave can be authorized to use that key with the following command:
+An Anjuna Enclave can be authorized to use that key with the following command:

 ```bash
 anjuna-policy-manager authorize enclave \